eProsima/Fast-DDS-docs/docs/fastdds/use_cases/request_reply/request_reply.rst

            long long z;
        };

-2. In the client application creates a DataWriter for the request and a DataReader for the reply.
+2. In the client application, create a DataWriter for the request and a DataReader for the reply.

     .. literalinclude:: ../../../../code/DDSCodeTester.cpp
        :language: c++